 What followed the workshop is a good example of what we call remote capacity building.
 The exchange of knowledge didn't end with the workshops.
 Rather, it continues through regular communication via messenger, photos, and drawings.
 And so we remain closely connected to what's happening.

-INCiTiS-FOOD includes a so-called cascading fund that supports local farmers in purchasing their own components.
-Through the Living Lab at Egerton University, applicants could apply for funding to put their knowledge of aquaponics into practice.
+INCiTiS-FOOD includes a so-called cascading fund that supports local farmers in building their own facilities.
+Applicants could apply for funding to put their knowledge of aquaponics into practice.

 Team Rongai Teachers Training College celebrates topping-out ceremony

-Silas' team managed to seize this opportunity, and soon after, construction began on the large facility with two greenhouses covering an area of approximately 400 square meters, using A-frame stand systems (NFT).
-In the future, the aquaponics system will be expanded to include the breeding of black soldier flies, further closing the nutrient cycle.
+Silas' team succeeded in seizing this opportunity, and soon after, construction began on two large aquaponics systems, each with greenhouses covering an area of approximately 400 square meters, using A-frame (NFT) systems for the Rongai Teachers Training College and the farmers of the Jua Farm Umoja Youth Group.
+In the future, the aquaponics system will be supplemented with the breeding of black soldier flies to further close the nutrient cycle.

 And today the topping-out ceremony for the new facility at Rongai Teachers Training College took place.